tgermain/grandRepositorySky/README.md

 ### Ring stabilization
 To avoid the depreciation of all the fingers table after some new nodes join the ring, there's a mecanism to update the fingers table each 5min (pifometric value).
 **Goroutine** ?

+### Ring visualization
+Call the method ``gimmeGraph`` on any node, export the result to a file and process with your best graphviz, I recommend circo. ``circo graph.gv -Tsvg -o viz`` for png output

 ## 2. Network communication